What is Ruby by the Bay?

 I’m, or want to host, an out-of-towner…

 Welcome!
 We’d love to have any out-of-towners arrive early.
 If you want to be a tourist for a few days, we’ll find you somewhere to stay while you are here!
-If you are a local and have some extra space in your house for a Gooder to cozy up, either ping an organizer or join the #housing channel on slack.
+If you are a local and have some extra space in your house for a Gooder to stay with you, either ping an organizer or join us on slack.

 Which airport should I fly into?

 The best airport is probably San Francisco International Airport (SFO), but if you are coming early we suggest coordinating with your host—they may live closer to a different airport (such as OAK).
 Both are within an hour’s drive to the venue.
 SJC is about an hour from San Francisco/Oakland, so please plan to rent a car if you fly to SJC.

 Where do I park?

 Assuming you are of age, you are welcome to partake of fermented beverages.
 We do encourage moderation and require compliance with our Code of Conduct at all times.

 Please note that we are on federal lands, and federal law (not California law) takes precedence.

 What fun extra stuff do you have planned?